Skeough20/content-ops-starter/content/pages/blog/top-ten-lessons-we-learned.md

   info on where we are launching Date and aswell as to why.
-Hiss will be launching on the platfrom moonke, after talk with the team for quite a while we came to the conculsion that moonke is the best for the comunity, and as you all know i will protect the community at all cost's, because thats what's most important.
+Hiss will be launching on the platfrom moonke, after talk with the team for quite a while we came to the conculsion that moonke is the best for the comunity, and as you all know i will protect the community at all cost's, because that's what's most important.
 featuredImage:
   url: /images/photo_2024-11-14_08-56-04.jpg
   altText: Thumbnail